Russian online retailer Ozon files registration statement for U.S. IPO

 Ozon named Morgan Stanley and Goldman Sachs as joint lead book-running managers for the proposed offering, with Citigroup Global Markets, UBS Securities, Sberbank CIB and VTB Capital as joint bookrunners.
 Renaissance Securities will act as co-lead manager.

+The company said it did not expect to pay dividends in the foreseeable future, with all available funds earmarked for growth.

+"We intend to retain all available liquidity sources and future earnings, if any, to fund the development and expansion of our business," Ozon said.

-Reuters earlier this month reported, citing banking sources, that Ozon and online cinema ivi, were considering IPOs in the United States later this year.
+Reuters cited banking sources earlier this month as saying that Ozon and online cinema ivi were considering IPOs in the United States later this year.

-The fast-growing firm, Ozon, whose orders have swelled during the COVID-19 pandemic with lockdown measures keeping people at home, said in March it was targeting a listing within two years as it spends big on logistics to grab market share.
+The fast-growing company, whose orders have swelled during the COVID-19 pandemic, with lockdown measures keeping people at home, said in March it was targeting a listing within two years as it invests in logistics to grab market share.

 ((alexander.marrow@thomsonreuters.com;))